buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcVibrationDamperType.md

 # IfcVibrationDamperType

-The _IfcVibrationDamperType_ provides the type information for _IfcVibrationDamper_ occurrences.
+The _IfcVibrationDamperType_ provides the type information for _IfcVibrationDamper_ occurrences.<!-- end of definition -->

 ## Attributes